-Core Analysis processes leverage GE Digital APM data to identify opportunities for business improvement.
+Core Analysis processes leverage APM data to identify opportunities for business improvement.
 When the process identifies such an opportunity, a Performance Recommendation is raised to communicate the need and track the required work.
 You can use the Graph Analysis Workflow process to identify opportunities or needs for improvement based on generated graphs that identify bad actors or high-impact failures.

-In the following workflow diagram, the blue text in a shape indicates that the corresponding description has been provided in the sections that follow the diagram.
-For more information, refer to the Interpreting the Workflow Diagrams topic in the APM Product Workflows documentation.
+In the following workflow diagram, the blue text in a shape indicates that a corresponding description has been provided in the sections that follow the diagram.
+For more information, refer to the topic Interpreting the Workflow Diagrams.